sarahchang2013/item-catalog/README.txt

 Description:
    A web application that lists items within various categories, using a Google OAuth2.0 login system.
 Registered users can add, edit and delete their own items, they can't delete other users' items.
+   The app also has a JSON endpoint to export all categories with their items in the JSON format.

 How to run it:
    1.Install virtualbox and vagrant first.